South Dakota Chapter

 Grant Opportunities: The South Dakota Chapter of The Wildlife Society offers a Student Travel Grant to help pay for attending TWS’ Annual Conference.
 The Chapter also offers a Student Membership Sponsorship Grant which will cover student annual dues for membership into TWS if you are a student board member of a Student Chapter of TWS in South Dakota.
 For more information of how to apply for either grant, click here.

-View our most recent newsletter: Summer 2018
+View our most recent newsletter: Fall 2018

 Find the South Dakota Chapter of The Wildlife Society on Facebook.